By 2020, Dubai will welcome 20 million visitors per year, and the annual contribution made by tourism to the city’s economy will triple.

 Increase productivity by four percent per annum

-Move existing sectors of strength to new frontiers, both domestically
+Move existing sectors of strength to new frontiers, both domestically and internationally

 Create new sectors of strength with sustainable competitive advantage